 No application/administrative fee is required under this program.
 Since the rent will be paid by allotment and the service member receives a housing allowance, poor credit history is usually not a factor in determining eligibility.
 However, a Service Members or their dependents may be refused for poor rental history or a criminal record on any of the occupants to be residing in the rental unit on a case-by-case basis.

 The individual landlord's or management company’s rules apply.

 WHAT IF THE SERVICE MEMBER DISAGREES ABOUT THE CONDITION OF AN APARTMENT ON MOVE IN OR DAMAGES ON MOVE OUT?

 Generally, the property will be inspected by the tenant and landlord.
-If there are any issues, a RPP representative will come out and inspect at the request of either party.
+If there are any issues, a RPP representative will inspect at the request of either party.
 All damages, repair requirements, and the overall condition of the unit will be noted on the Move-in Condition Report.
 A copy of the Move-in Condition Report will be retained at the HSO.
 Upon vacating the unit, the tenant and landlord should conduct a joint move-out inspection.
 The landlord is required to provide the tenant with a copy of the signed Move-Out Inspection Report.
 The service member is responsible for damages verified at the move-out inspection.
 Please refer to the question above, “How will disputes between service members and landlords be resolved?” for additional information referencing disputes.

 WHAT ARE THE REQUIREMENTS FOR LANDLORDS THAT WOULD LIKE TO PARTICIPATE IN RPP?